-For plastic containers, the standard process is for the primary processor to bale the empty plastic paint containers and send them for recycling to secondary processors and to be sold as a commodity.
 In the 2021 annual report, Product Care reported that 28.8 tonnes of the polypropylene empty plastic containers collected were processed and managed as a commodity for plastics recycling.
 However, the reported amount was instead placed in inventory due to some challenges with downstream recyclers and market conditions.
+Before 2021, the program did not store any empty containers; instead, all were recycled.
 It was anticipated that the problems would be resolved in 2022 but unfortunately have not and the program had to temporarily store the plastics as the Program continues to work with the primary recycler to find a solution.
-Should the issue not be resolved in 2023, the Program will explore other product management alternatives, such as energy recovery and/or disposal.
+The processor manages the storage of stockpiled materials to ensure they are in compliance with health and safety regulations, and do not pose any environmental risk.

-&lt;sup>15 Metal weight for aerosol paint cans is calculated using a conversion factor of 35.5 kg per aerosol drum.
+$^{^{15}}$ Metal weight for aerosol paint cans is calculated using a conversion factor of 35.5 kg per aerosol drum.